electric-sql/pglite/docs/docs/filesystems.md

 ## Node FS

 The Node FS uses the Node.js file system API to implement a VFS for PGLite.
-It is bailable in both Node and Bun.
+It is available in both Node and Bun.

 To use the Node FS you can use one of these methods: